 In March 2020, the World Health Organization declared the novel coronavirus ("COVID-19") a pandemic.
 During fiscal 2021, the university operated under a modified campus posture, utilizing a hybrid education model, de-densified residence and dining facilities, and on-campus core campus-based activities.
-Beginning July 1, 2021, the university is operating under a transitional campus posture, with instruction predominately in person, increased residence and dining facility density, and the transition of other campus-based activities to on campus with flexible arrangements.
-The university provided emergency financial aid to students under the Coronavirus Aid, Relief and Economic Security Act (CARES Act) totaling \$9.9 million and \$2.9 million during the years ended June 30, 2022 and 2021, respectively.
-The university recognized revenue from federal and other governmental funding related to the COVID-19 pandemic totaling \$12.2 million and \$7.3 million during the years ended June 30, 2022 and 2021, respectively, which is included in other revenue sources on the Consolidated Statement of Activities.
-While future impacts of the COVID-19 pandemic cannot be quantified at this time, the university continues to monitor legislative developments, future relief funding opportunities and directives from federal, state and local governments and, if necessary, is prepared to take additional measures to ensure the health and welfare of the university.
+Beginning July 1, 2021, the university operated under a transitional campus posture, with instruction predominately in person, increased residence and dining facility density, and the transition of other campus-based activities to on campus with flexible arrangements.
+The university provided emergency financial aid to students under the Coronavirus Aid, Relief and Economic Security Act (CARES Act) totaling \$9.9 million during the year ended June 30, 2022.
+The university recognized revenue from federal and other governmental funding related to the COVID-19 pandemic totaling \$12.2 million during the year ended June 30, 2022, which is included in other revenue sources on the Consolidated Statement of Activities.
+The World Health Organization declared an end to the COVID-19 pandemic in May 2023.